Force over Distance: What Falls Away Is Always

 Wray flinches, as, across the room, one of the Nakai hisses menacingly at Barnes.

 On the bridge, weeks ago, she’d told the colonel that being an HR person came with some relevant skill sets.
-She believed that then.
-She still does, now.
+She’d believed it then.
+She believes it now.

-“Human Resources,” Dr. Jackson had said, smiling, the first time they met.
+“Human Resources,” Dr. Jackson says, smiling, the first time they meet.
 “Kinda covers everything, doesn’t it?
 All we have, all we’ll ever have?”

 Don’t think of Sharon, don’t think of her.